err0r500/dev-in-docker/README.md

 # Dev in Docker

-Try a new language without installing anything (language-specific) on your computer.
+Try a new language without installing anything language-specific on your computer.

-The goal of these templates is to provide the best first experience in a new language so it provides :
+The goal of these templates is to provide the best first experience in a new language while letting the ability to be tweaked as you want (ie. you can safely use it as a starting point for a reeal project ).

+It provides :
 - a sandboxed environment (docker)
 - an IDE-like experience (spacemacs)
 - persistence of the files (docker volume)
-- evolve as you want : once the template is created and you launched emacs once, you can modify the Dockerfile and everything else.
+- evolve as you want : this script simply creates the boilerplate you'll need first.
+You can edit everything afterwards.

 ## Prerequisites
 - Docker & docker-compose